mraleph/mraleph.github.com/_posts/2017-05-30-the-fear-of-dart-mirrors.md

 If we look closely at Dart VM sources for its [JSON parser](https://github.com/dart-lang/sdk/blob/master/runtime/lib/convert_patch.dart) we will discover that it is split into two pieces: [the actual parser](https://github.com/dart-lang/sdk/blob/9a64339646014527f0fdd8e0f5b6a7466fd375b6/runtime/lib/convert_patch.dart#L258-L266) which walks the input (a single `String` or a sequence of chunks arriving asynchronously) and sends events like `beginObject`, `beginArray` to [the listener](https://github.com/dart-lang/sdk/blob/9a64339646014527f0fdd8e0f5b6a7466fd375b6/runtime/lib/convert_patch.dart#L92-L98) which constructs the objects.
-Unfortunately neither `_ChunkedJsonParser` nor listener interface `_JsonListener` are hidden within `dart:convert` and user code can't use them.
+Unfortunately both `_ChunkedJsonParser` and listener interface `_JsonListener` are hidden within `dart:convert` and user code can't use them.

 At least before we apply this small patch: